View related sites

 As a result, many language testers now seek to align their exams to the CEFR.
 The Council of Europe has attempted to facilitate this by providing a ‘toolkit‘ of resources, including a draft pilot Manual for Relating Language Examinations to the CEFR, a technical reference supplement to this and exemplar materials illustrating the CEFR levels (Council of Europe 2003, 2004).

 One issue to emerge from the above seminar was the following: what kind of evidence is relevant to demonstrating alignment, and how can it be collected?
 The Manual envisages a specific alignment project being organised, possibly on a one-off basis: participants are trained to carry out a set of activities, and reports are generated which constitute the evidential outcomes.
-However, from the viewpoint of Cambridge English Language Assessment, the alignment of tests to the CEFR, being a key aspect of their validity, should not be seen as a one-off exercise, but rather as integrated into every stage of the design and administration cycle.
+However, from the viewpoint of Cambridge Assessment English, the alignment of tests to the CEFR, being a key aspect of their validity, should not be seen as a one-off exercise, but rather as integrated into every stage of the design and administration cycle.

-Read more about the Cambridge English Language Assessment test development cycle, where we explain the relationship between these two approaches, seeing how we can build an argument based on the high quality of our existing processes, while generating evidence in line with the aims of the Manual.
+Read more about the Cambridge Assessment English test development cycle, where we explain the relationship between these two approaches, seeing how we can build an argument based on the high quality of our existing processes, while generating evidence in line with the aims of the Manual.
 Bringing explicit CEFR reference into our current processes and documentation is work in progress, co-ordinated for practical purposes with revisions and updates.
 However, the close developmental links between Cambridge English exam levels and the CEFR already attest to a clear connection.

 Taylor and Jones (2006) Cambridge ESOL exams and the Common European Framework of Reference (CEFR), Research Notes 24, 2-5 (PDF 124kb).

-Cambridge English Language Assessment test development cycle
+Cambridge Assessment English test development cycle

 Familiarisation – making it work for us